DuckyMomo20012/chat-gbit/README.md

     include the usage tokens of the messages **not displaying in the chat**, e.g., stopped generation, regenerated, etc.

-- Do you support other models?
+- Do you support other models for chat completion?

   - No, the Chat Completion API only [supports](https://platform.openai.com/docs/api-reference/chat/create#chat/create-model) `gpt-3.5-turbo` and
     `gpt-3.5-turbo-0301`.